From Wikipedia - Reading time: 5 min

 They were originally founded as Arran Northend, but reformed in 2002 as Northend Thistle.[1]
 They participate in the summertime Isle of Arran League, contested by five clubs from Arran that typically play on a Monday evening.[1]

 In 2005, Northend Thistle featured on the BBC Radio Scotland programme Let's Do the Show Right Here,[2] and in 2008 on Countryfile.
 The same year, ESPN Asia ran a feature on the club, focussing on its winless streak extending all the way back to 1992.
-They were labelled "the worst football team in Europe", and highlights of a 2008 loss against Southend were shown on Soccer Saturday.[1]
-Northend finally won a game in 2011, their first in 19 years, a 2–1 victory against Brodick.[3]
-Media interest in the club continued, with BBC Sport Scotland running a feature on Northend in 2018.[4]
+They were labelled "the worst football team in Europe", but they showed highlights of a 2008 win which was their first win in 18 years, against Southend, which were shown on Soccer Saturday in 2020.[1]
+[3] Media interest in the club continued, with BBC Sport Scotland running a feature on Northend in 2018.[4]

 In 2005, Northend Thistle moved to the Ewe Camp, a pun from the Nou Camp because the ground is a sheep field when not being played on.
 Northend also play in the same colours as FC Barcelona.[4]